Beta-glucans: benefits, dosage, contraindications

 EFSA approval.

-Clinical studies have proven that the daily consumption of 3 g of beta-glucans significantly reduces LDL cholesterol, thus lowering the risk of coronary diseases.
-According to EFSA, a cause-effect relationship is established between oat beta-glucan consumption and the reduction of blood LDL cholesterol concentrations, contributing to the decrease in coronary disease risk.
-These non-digestible soluble fibers, naturally present in oat bran and other preparations, increase intestinal viscosity, reduce bile acid reabsorption, and promote their synthesis from cholesterol, thus decreasing circulating LDL concentrations.
-The beneficial effect is observed with a daily intake of at least 3 g of oat beta-glucans, spread across multiple meals as part of a balanced diet.
-This dose is recognized as achievable within a normal and targeted diet for adults seeking to reduce their cholesterol.
+Clinical studies have shown that daily consumption of 3 g of beta-glucans significantly reduces LDL cholesterol, thereby lowering the risk of coronary heart disease.
+According to EFSA, a cause-and-effect relationship has been established between the consumption of oat beta-glucans and the reduction of blood LDL cholesterol concentrations, which contributes to lowering the risk of coronary heart disease.
+These non-digestible soluble fibers, naturally present in oat bran and other preparations, increase intestinal viscosity, reduce bile acid reabsorption, and promote their synthesis from cholesterol, thereby decreasing circulating LDL concentrations.
+The beneficial effect is observed with a daily intake of at least 3 g of oat beta-glucans, distributed across meals as part of a balanced diet.
+This dose is recognized as achievable in a normal, targeted diet for adults seeking to reduce their cholesterol.

 Posologie